nhisamoto/phresh-n-clean/README.md

    The [**Wipe + Reinstall**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#wipe--reinstall) section will walk you through installing a phresh copy of OSX.

-   The [**Applications**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#applications) section will tell you what how to use style guide.
+   The [**Set Up**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#set-up) section will walk you through getting your phresh machine up and running as quickly as possible.

    The [**Tasty Treats**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#tasty-treats) section will tell you what your forked files do.